casper-astro/casper-hardware/FPGA_Hosts/SKARAB/README.md

 ![center|upright=2.0|SKARAB Block Diagram](block_diagrams/SKARAB_bd_2.png)

-MeerKAT does not use the SKARAB ADC, as all the sample is done at the line-feed and instead this is populated with another HMC module.
+MeerKAT does not use the SKARAB ADC, as all the sampling is done at the line-feed and instead this is populated with another HMC module.

 ## Project Status